BeardedVagabond/combat_game/README.txt

         - If attack is chosen, the player attacks the target first (no initiative rolls at this time to determine order)
             - After the attack, enemy health is checked
             - If the enemy is still alive, they retaliate and attack the player
-            - A similar health check is then performed on the palyer
+            - A similar health check is then performed on the player
             - If either health check determines the combatant is defeated, the combat loop ends and the main loop continues
             - To determine if an attack hits, the simple rule that a d20 roll must be greater than the target AC is applied
-            - Furthermore, a critial hit is scored if a d20 roll results in a value of 20
+            - Furthermore, a critical hit is scored if a d20 roll results in a value of 20
                 - A critical hit then doubles the amount of damage dice rolled (2d8 in this version)
             - Damage is then calculated by rolling damage dice and adding the attackers STR modifier
             - Once calculated, damage is sustained by the target and health is saturated to 0 if dropped below
             - If an enemy combatant is defeated, they are removed from the enemies list and the main loop continues
-            - If the player is defeated, combat ends and the palyer awakens with 1HP restored and the chance to fight again...
+            - If the player is defeated, combat ends and the player awakens with 1HP restored and the chance to fight again...
-        - If run is chosen, a unique method is employed to determine the palyer's sucess
+        - If run is chosen, a unique method is employed to determine the player's success
             - 3d20 are rolled, and the highest value is removed
             - If the maximum value of the remaining dice is above (10 + DEX modifier), the attempt succeeds
-            - If the attempt fails, the enemy attacks the palyer before the combat loop continues
+            - If the attempt fails, the enemy attacks the player before the combat loop continues
         - At the end of a combat round (either attack or run), the loop continues and asks for another player command
     c.
 Check Health
         - This command lists the player's current/maximum health points
-        - After lsiting, the main loop continues
+        - After listing, the main loop continues
     d.
 Rest
         - The rest command allows for player health to be restored according to the "short rest" rules from DnD5e
         - This involves a hit die roll (1d8) + CON modifier to determine amount of health restored